Below I list recent working papers in themes

 My first research theme considers the investor side of the financial market.
 I am particularly interested in how delegated portfolio management affects investor welfare and market efficiency.
 My early papers (2007 RoF; 2008 RFS; 2013 JFE) examine fund incentives and strategies.
 More recently, I explore the economic grounds affecting the dual-efficiency of security prices and delegated portfolio management, e.g., search frictions (2020 JF), social trust (2020 JFQA), offshore tax evasion, and strategic complementarity.

 “Tax Evasion and Market Efficiency: Evidence from the FATCA and Offshore Mutual Funds,” with Si Cheng and Massimo Massa, working paper 2020.
 SSRN version

 Using the FATCA as an exogenous shock that reduces the tax advantage of offshore funds sold to U.S. investors, we document that the affected funds significantly increase their performance as a response.
 These funds also increase the price efficiency of their invested stocks.
 Overall, offshore tax evasion affects the dual-efficiency of the mutual fund industry and asset prices.

-“Information Specialization, Strategic Complementarity, and Market Efficiency: Evidence from Institutional Trading ,” with Massimo Massa and Yijun Zhou, working paper 2020.
+“Information Specialization, Strategic Complementarity, and Market Efficiency: Evidence from Institutional Investors,” with Massimo Massa and Yijun Zhou, working paper updating in 2022.
 (SSRN version coming soon)

 Theme 2: Strategic Firms and Risk Factors